 “I am looking forward to taking my grandchildren to school,” she said. ”Now, no one will laugh at me.”

 One year later, Qi Xiu is living out her dream.

 She is now all smiles, and it’s easy to see that she is truly happy.
-Her husband, who always loved her and thought she was beautiful despite her cleft lip, was ecstatic that his wife returned home healthy after her surgery.
+Her husband, who always loved her and thought she was beautiful, was ecstatic that his wife returned home healthy after her surgery.